- Clean Energy Research Group

 - NATO Field School

 I am interested in the history of ideas, particularly how social groups adopt ideas and translate them into political claims, and how states convert ideas into public policies.
-Most of my research has focused on the politics of language in Canada, including the political claims of francophone community organizations and the development of language policies.
-These debates revolve around ideas of justice, equality and development.
-My current research project examines the political claims for recognition and empowerment of linguistic minorities in Canada and internationally as well as state responses to these claims.
+Most of my research has focused on the politics of language in Canada, including the political claims of community-based organizations and the development of language policies.
+These debates revolve around ideas of justice, equality, and power.
+My current research project examines the political claims for recognition and empowerment of linguistic minorities in Canada and internationally, as well as state responses to these claims.

-At SFU, I am deeply involved in the French Cohort Program in Public & International Affairs, where I teach three political science courses en français.
-Outside SFU, I serve as Editor of the journal Francophonies d’Amérique and Chair of the Research Committee on the Politics of Language at the International Political Science Association.
-I regularly discuss language politics and policies in Canada with various media outlets.
+At SFU, I am currently serving as the Director of the French Cohort Program in Public & International Affairs, where I teach political science courses en français.
+Outside SFU, I recently served as editor of the journal Francophonies d’Amérique (2017-2022) and Chair of the Research Committee on the Politics of Language at the International Political Science Association (2016-2021).
+I regularly discuss language politics in Canada with various media outlets.

 Please see my personal website to find more information about my publications and my current research.

-- 2018.
+2018.
 “Les hauts et les bas de l’action politique: luttes pour l’éducation en français en Colombie-Britannique.”
-Linguistic Minorities and Society 9: 196-216 (with Nicholos Poullos).
+Linguistic Minorities and Society no. 9: 196-216 (with Nicholos Poullos).